Rent safe and private dog parks hosted by locals

 A dog trainer works with a dog outside in a grassy field

-Before you commit to becoming a dog trainer, it’s important you understand what you’re getting into.
+It’s important you understand what you’re getting into before you commit to becoming a dog trainer.
 While every individual training business will have a different approach and serve their own unique clients, you should know a few core things.

 Dog trainers work daily with dogs

-This daily work directly with dogs can involve everything from:
+This daily work directly with dogs can involve tasks like:

 Dog trainers also work closely with a variety of different people

-Something that’s less well understood about dog trainers, though, is that they don’t only work with dogs.
+Something that’s less well understood about dog trainers: They don’t only work with dogs.
+Dog trainers are ultimately service workers!
 Many canine professionals get into the industry because they love animals… and are surprised to realize how much of their day is dedicated to communicating with the human end of the leash.
-In essence, dog trainers are service workers.

 Depending on the types of services you decide to offer as a trainer, you might spend even more time interacting with pet parents than their actual dogs.
-This means it’s important you enjoy coaching people, too!
+This means it’s important you enjoy coaching people!
 (Deciding to become a dog trainer because you feel that “dogs are better than humans” probably isn’t a great idea.
-You need to be a people person too!)
+You need to be a people person too.)

 Here are just a few of the ways dog trainers provide support to owners:

-• Teaching key concepts during training classes so pet parents can complete homework and continue training on their own
+• Teaching key concepts during training classes and private lessons.
+The better job you do laying the foundation, the easier it will be for your pet parent clients to complete their homework and continue training on their own.

-• Offering constructive feedback in private lessons or remotely
+• Offering constructive feedback in class or remotely through email, phone calls, and text messages.

-• Customizing training plans to individual lifestyles and goals
+• Customizing training plans to individual lifestyles and goals.
+Every dog, owner, and lifestyle is different!

-• Processing emotions (especially when dogs struggle with behavioral issues that can put strain on human relationships)
+• Processing emotions—especially when dogs struggle with behavioral issues that can put strain on human relationships.
+Sometimes dog trainers play the role of therapist.
+(It's important to take care of your own mental health, too.)

 Two dog trainers and their dogs pose while laughing together